 - The body tries to compensate in patients with heart failure and a low ejection fraction in many ways, two of which are:

 - The Renin-Angiotensin-Aldosterone System (RAAS) becomes overactive.
 The RAAS is a hormone system that regulates blood pressure and fluid balance.

-- The Sympathetic Nervous System (SNS), which is what stimulates the body’s fight-or-flight response also becomes overactive.
+- The Sympathetic Nervous System (SNS), which stimulates the body’s fight-or-flight response, also becomes overactive.

 - The overactive RAAS and SNS stop a protein that is needed to carry iron into the cells.
 This protein is known as the transferrin receptor protein 1 (TfR1).

 - Unfortunately, people with heart failure often experience blood loss because of certain medications that they take.
 They also tend to have impaired nutrition and some degree of nutrient malabsorption.
 Both blood loss and malnutrition further decrease levels of TfR1.

 - Unfortunately, besides storing and transporting iron, TfR1 metabolizes free radicals, so you want a lot of TfR1.
 As you might know, free radicals are very hard on the body, so we want them to be metabolized before they can damage DNA and RNA and cause cell death.

 Too much iron for someone who has not been diagnosed with anemia does more harm than good.

 In individuals without heart failure, high-dose iron injections appear to cause constriction of blood vessels, leading some researchers to speculate that the damage caused by iron could be the first step in a cascade of events leading to the thickening and hardening of arteries (this is known as atherosclerosis).

 Iron might impair endothelial function, mostly due to the oxidative stress that it provokes.
 The endothelium is the lining of the arteries and blood vessels that controls the contraction and dilation of the vascular system, and also plays an essential role in blood clotting.